Joss314104869/Course-Proyect-Getting-and-Cleaning-Data/CodeBook.md

 1. timeDomainBodyGyroscopeMeanX
 2. timeDomainBodyGyroscopeMeanY
 3. timeDomainBodyGyroscopeMeanZ

-• Standard deviation of the time-domain body angular velocity in the X, Y and Z directions:
-1. timeDomainBodyGyroscopeStandardDeviationX
-2. timeDomainBodyGyroscopeStandardDeviationY
-3. timeDomainBodyGyroscopeStandardDeviationZ

-• Average time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:
-1. timeDomainBodyGyroscopeJerkMeanX
-2. timeDomainBodyGyroscopeJerkMeanY
-3. timeDomainBodyGyroscopeJerkMeanZ

 • Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:
 1. timeDomainBodyGyroscopeJerkStandardDeviationX